Jacudibu/hexagon-tactics/README.md

 # hexagon-tactics

+There really ain't much to see here right now, as I'm just toying around with bevy.
+Attempting some kind of Final Fantasy Tactics Clone on a hexagonal map, with some roguelite elements sprinkled on top.

 ## Project Structure

 ### game-client

-The window which opens when a player launches the game.
-Graphics and Audio, using bevy.
+The window which opens when a player launches the game, using bevy.
 This is where the ECS lives.

 ### game-common